-Upon hearing an appeal hereunder, the Tribal Courts may:
+Upon hearing an appeal hereunder, the Tribal Court may:

-1. Affirm, reverse, or modify an order or other action of the Tribal Gaming Commission, or may or remand a matter as appropriate;

-2. Compel the Tribal Gaming Agency or Tribal Gaming Commission to take an action unlawfully or unreasonably delayed or withheld; or

-3. Set aside a regulation of the Tribes upon a finding that such regulation or some portion thereof is arbitrary and capricious, an abuse of discretion, or otherwise not in accordance with law.
+- 1. Affirm, reverse, or modify an order or other action of the Tribal Gaming Commission, or may or remand a matter as appropriate; - 2.
+Compel the Tribal Gaming Agency or Tribal Gaming Commission to take an action unlawfully or unreasonably delayed or withheld; or - 3.
+Set aside a regulation of the Tribe upon a finding that such regulation or some portion thereof is arbitrary and capricious, an abuse of discretion, or otherwise not in accordance with law.

-(e) Other Matters
+E. Other Matters

-(1) A petitioner in any appeal brought hereunder shall bear the burden of proof.

-(2) Except as otherwise provided in this ordinance, the manner and requirements for seeking review of administrative decisions by the Tribal Courts shall be in accordance with the Courts' rules and procedures.

-(3) A petitioner may be represented by legal counsel in any proceeding or adjudication hereunder at the petitioner's sole expense.
-The Tribal Courts shall not award any attorney fees or costs for any matter arising under this Ordinance.

-(4) The filing of every appeal under this Ordinance shall be subject to a nonrefundable filing fee, as established under Tribal law, to be paid to the Clerk of the Tribal Courts upon filing.
+- 1. A petitioner in any appeal brought hereunder shall bear the burden of proof. - 2.
+Except as otherwise provided in this ordinance, the manner and requirements for seeking review of administrative decisions by the Tribal Court shall be in accordance with the Court's rules and procedures. - 3.
+A petitioner may be represented by legal counsel in any proceeding or adjudication hereunder at the petitioner's sole expense.
+The Tribal Court shall not award any attorney fees or costs for any matter arising under this Ordinance. - 4.
+The filing of every appeal under this Ordinance shall be subject to a non-refundable filing fee, as established under Tribal law, to be paid to the Clerk of the Tribal Court upon filing."

-CHAPTER 6.
-PRIZE CLAIMS, PATRON DISPUTES, AND TORT CLAIMS
+Quapaw Bus.
+Comm.
+Res.
+No. 082709-B § 15 (Aug.
+27. 2009).

+2009 Amendments: Quapaw Bus.
+Comm.
+Res.
+082709-B § 15 added new Section 22 to Title 17 of the Quapaw Code.

-§ 24.
+§ 23.
 Prize Claims and Patron Disputes